-Teensy 3.6 based synthesizer using PJRC Audio Board and Audio Lib
+TSynth is a Teensy 4.1 based synthesizer using PJRC Audio Board and Audio Lib

-The pcb and front panel as seen below are available from Tindie.com with SMD 4067 multiplexers, 6N138 opto-isolator, capacitors and resistors fitted.
+The pcb and front panel are available from Tindie.com with SMD 4067 multiplexers, 6N138 opto-isolator, capacitors and resistors fitted.
 The entire cost of parts to build TSynth will be around $99 if you buy components from the cheaper suppliers and the build time around two hours to solder.
-Plans for a 3D printed/laser cut enclosure will be available.
-Questions: firstname.lastname@example.org
+Plans for a 3D printed/laser cut enclosure are also available.
+Questions: email@example.com

-PCB and front panel are now available from the Tindie Store
+PCB and front panel are now available (when there’s stock…) from the Tindie Store

 Github has source code, model files and documents